Judgment writing.

 Applying reason to Reasons - start, middle and the end.

-The Honourable Justice Michelle Gordon’s, High Court of Australia, speech at the Australian Government Solicitors’ Administrative Law Forum.
+The Honourable Justice Michelle Gordon AC’s, High Court of Australia, speech at the Australian Government Solicitors’ Administrative Law Forum.

 View Now